 Due to the similar orbits and sizes of Haumea and Makemake, I discuss them together on this web page.
 Haumea was discovered on Dec 28, 2004 by Mike Brown of CalTech using the Keck Observatory in Hawaii.
 Makemake was discovered on March 31, 2005 also by Mike Brown; et.al.
 Haumea is the goddess of childbirth and fertility in Hawaiian mythology.
 Haumea has two moons, called Hi'iaka (discovered on Jan 26, 2005) and Namaka (discovered Nov 7, 2005), both discovered by Mike E. Brown, A.H.
 Bouchez, and the Keck Observatory Adaptive Optics teams.
 Makemake was discovered on March 31, 2005, also by Mike Brown.
 Makemake is the Polynesian name for the creator god of humanity found in the mythology of the South Pacific island of Rapa Nui (Easter Island).

 Eris was discovered in Cetus, the Technobureaucratic Monster of Collective Human Consciousness on Jan 5, 2005 by Mike Brown, Chad Trujillo, and David Rabinowitz.
 Eris is larger than Pluto.
 Eris has and extreme orbital inclination as well as a greater eccentric orbit and is slower moving than Pluto—suggesting it may cut through our consciousness in an even sharper, more intense and dramatic way than Pluto, but in a longer process.
 Eris's year is equivalent to 560 Earth years, whereas Pluto's is about 248.
-Eris was responsible for the formation of the new "Dwarf Planet" classification and the reclassification, some say demotion, of Pluto—which caused quite an commotion in both the astronomical and astrological communities.
+Eris was responsible for the formation of the new "Dwarf Planet" classification and the reclassification of Pluto and Ceres—which caused quite an commotion in both the astronomical and astrological communities.

 Varuna is the all-knowing creator god in the mythology of India: "He knows the pathway of the wind" (Rig Veda, the oldest of the Vedas and the oldest book in Sanskrit).
 Varuna upholds cosmic law (not man's law) and a path of order.
 Varuna is considered to be the protector of people, keeping them from evil.

 Varuna was detected on November 28.
 2000 by Arizona-based astronomers in the Spacewatch Project, led by David Jewitt of the Institute of Astronomy in Honolulu.
-Varuna has an estimated diameter of 900 kilometers, which makes it slightly smaller than Charon (Pluto's moon).
-Its orbtial period is 282.04 years with an orbital inclination of 17.181°.
+Varuna has an estimated diameter around 900 kilometers, which makes it slightly smaller than Charon (Pluto's moon).
+Its orbital period is 282.04 years with an orbital inclination of 17.181°.

 Varuna was discovered when it was making passage in sidereal Gemini, near the foot of Castor but conjoining the principal star Alhena, the foot of Pollux.

 Ixion was discovered on May 22, 2001 in sidereal Scorpio, on the left foot of Ophiuchus and over the head of the Scorpion.
 Ixion was discovered by a group of American astronomers lead by Robert L. Millis of the Lowell Observatory in Flagstaff, Arizona.
-Ixion is similar in size to Ceres (the largest of the four primary asteroids).
+Ixion is similar in size to Ceres.
 Ixion's orbital period is 250.05 years and it has a 19.598° orbital inclination.
 (Information about Ceres can be found on the Main Asteroids web page.)